FHIR/vscode-fsh/README.md

 | `map`   | Mapping    | Mapping, Source, Target, Id, Title (auto), Description          |
 | `rs `   | RuleSet    | RuleSet                                                         |

+Additionally, a snippet is provided to help when writing slicing rules.
+When the phrase `^sli` is detected, a block of rules can be inserted for the paths commonly set when defining slicing on an element.

 ## Enhanced Autocomplete

 FSH entity definitions have their names provided as autocomplete results in contextually appropriate scenarios.